 This course, accredited by the Chartered Society of Forensic Sciences, will give you a significant advantage when it comes to getting a job in this highly competitive field.
 The course is taught by experienced senior forensic scientists and CSIs as well as academics who are leaders in their field.
 It is an integrated master’s course, which means you will get all the training associated with a BSc degree with the distinct advantage of master’s level education in the area of analytical chemistry.
 You will study forensic investigation, processing crime scenes and analysing evidence in the laboratory.
 You will cover aspects of forensic biology, forensic chemistry and forensic anthropology, ultimately specialising in forensic chemistry with an emphasis on the application of spectroscopic techniques in forensic science.

-Full-time: Four years, Part-time: Eight years
+Full-time: Four years; five years with industrial placement, Part-time: Eight years

 Campus, Full-time and Part-time